11 Vital Tips To Make Excel Spreadsheets More Efficient

 8. Avoid Using the Entire Row/Column as Reference

 This is mentioned in the list because it is seen that many users have the habit of using the entire row/column references in formulas.
-This is really a bad habit and needed to be avoided.
+This is a bad habit and needs to be avoided.

-We all think that row/column just has few cells with data but Excel doesn’t think like this.
-As we reference an entire row/column, Excel just as a good servant, check it anyways and this takes more time for calculating and as a result, the spreadsheet becomes slow.
+We all think that a row/column just has a few cells with data but Excel doesn’t think like this.
+As we reference an entire row/column, Excel just as a good servant, checks it anyway and this takes more time to calculate and as a result, the spreadsheet becomes slow.

 9. Use Manual Calculation Mode